Zach Weinersmith: Saturday Morning Breakfast Cereal

 Weinersmith authors Saturday Morning Breakfast Cereal (SMBC), a popular webcomic that is updated daily.
 It features few recurring characters or storylines and has no set format.
 Recurring themes in SMBC include religion, superheroes, romance, dating, science, research, parenting and the meaning of life.

 Weinersmith's first version of SMBC was a character-based three-panel strip done while he was in college.
 This version of the comic focused on the romantic and academic endeavors of several college students.
 This version (referred to as Classic SMBC on the site's archives) ran from January 28, 2002 to September 3, 2002.
 Weinersmith then switched to single-panel and gag comics.
-The current version of the strip began on September 5, 2002.
+That version of the strip began on September 5, 2002.
+SMBC is now a multi-panel comic.

 In 2005, Weinersmith wanted to work on SMBC full-time, and around this time moved to daily updates.
 By 2007, he was able to earn a living from the comic.
 Weinersmith also returned to study around 2006 to provide inspiration for the comic, and studied physics, and considers that the rise in the geekiness of the comic happened at that time.

 As of 2012, SMBC received a quarter-million visitors a day and was described as one of the most popular webcomics.